Home indemnity insurance

 A builder who does not take out indemnity insurance as required or fails to comply with any other of the provisions of the Act can be prosecuted and fined up to $50,000, and may risk losing their builder’s registration.

-If HII cannot be obtained, the owner should engage another builder who can or if an owner finds that the insurance is not in place when a claim is made, the matter should be referred to the Building Commission on 1300 489 099.
+If HII cannot be obtained, the owner should engage another builder who can or if an owner finds that the insurance is not in place when a claim is made, the matter should be referred to Building and Energy on 1300 489 099.

 Does HII cover reduce a builder’s liability?